 - Program: Enter the name of the program that contains the block with the selected block number.
 The TNC displays the name of the selected program.
-If the test run is to be interrupted in a program that was called with PGM CALL, you must enter this name. - Repetitions: If N is located in a program section repeat, enter the number of repeats that you want to run. - To test a program section, press the START soft key.
+If the test run is to be interrupted in a program that was called with PGM CALL, you must enter this name. - Start-up at: P: If you want to start in a point table, enter here the line number at which you want to start. - ▶ Table (PNT): If you want to start in a point table, enter here the name of the point table in which you want to start. - Repetitions: If N is located in a program section repeat, enter the number of repeats that you want to run. - To test a program section, press the START soft key.
 The TNC will test the program up to the entered block.